Paula Cole: 2014–2018: 7, This Bright Red Feeling, and Ballads

 7 is Cole's seventh studio album, released on March 23, 2015, via Cole's website and to other digital music outlets on April 10, 2015.
 In Cole's words, it is "a collection of songs that came suddenly and urgently.
 The songs demanded to be written and released, as if my subconscious needed to reach out to me; to tell me what it thought about all I was going through.
 I recorded this album live, as an acoustic quartet.
 It sounds like a soft, soulful album made in the 1960s and the songs speak for themselves."

 Cole announced that she was selling her new live album This Bright Red Feeling exclusively on CD at live shows and at her website, with intentions to put it online for digital sale soon.
 The album is a recording of her live New York City show on May 1, 2016, but also includes re-recordings of two of her biggest commercial hits.
 The album's title comes from a lyric from her song Tiger.

 Cole announced a new Kickstarter project on June 16, 2016, for a covers studio album, Ballads.
 It raised $76,899.
 The album was released on August 11, 2017.
 The first single, a cover of Billie Holiday's "God Bless the Child", was released on June 1.
 The album hit No. 9 on the Billboard Traditional Jazz Album Chart.

 2019–2021: Revolution, American Quilt

 Paula Cole released her ninth studio album, Revolution, on September 13, 2019, on 675 Records.

 In 2021, Cole released the album American Quilt.

 2024–present: Lo

 Cole released her 11th studio album, Lo, on March 1, 2024.
-The album explores themes of grief, healing, and self-discovery, with the track "The Replacements & Dinosaur Jr." serving as a tribute to her late friend and mentor, Mark Hutchins.
+The track "The Replacements & Dinosaur Jr." is a tribute to her late friend and mentor, Mark Hutchins.

 In 2025, Cole appeared as herself in the documentary film Lilith Fair: Building a Mystery – The Untold Story, reflecting on the legacy and impact of the all-female music festival.

+To celebrate the 30th anniversary of her breakout album, This Fire, Cole announced she would be touring in fall 2026 and performing the album in its entirety.